 Each morning in Jamaica is spent marveling the Caribbean!
 Campers who come to Jamaica usually have an interest in Marine Biology.
 It is our goal by the end of the trip that everyone is passionate about Marine wildlife and conserving it!

-Our morning as are always spent at the beach.
+Our mornings are always spent at the beach.
 We have two beaches that we frequent during our 13 day adventure.
-One beach is our Private Property and has a calm snorkeling experience and gentle waves.
-Here, campers get up close to pocket reefs by snorkeling just inches above fish and coral!
-Here you are likely to see incredible fish diversity and the typical coral and invertebrates of the ocean.
+One beach is our private property and has a calm snorkeling experience and gentle waves.
+It is there that campers get up close to pocket reefs by snorkeling just inches above fish and coral!
+We love this spot because it's great for beginners and experienced snorkelers.
+Our other snorkel location is at our beach club.
+This spot has reefs further from the shore and has some amazing sights!

 Marine biology is in abundance on the island